Pascalcytech/SportsUnityTest/README.md

 Tests shows that the API is functionning correctly.

 Can be compiled in an autonomous Jar that does not require a pre-installed container/server.

+TaskController is entirely commented because it is not useful anymore but I kept it if I ever need to go back.